Marcus0086/melody-wasm/README.md

 ## About

-[**📚 Read this template tutorial! 📚**][template-docs]
+This is just a port of melody compiler by <a href="https://github.com/yoav-lavi">yoav-lavi</a>

-This template is designed for compiling Rust libraries into WebAssembly and publishing the resulting package to NPM.
+into web assembly using wasm-bindgen

 Be sure to check out [other `wasm-pack` tutorials online][tutorials] for other templates and usages of `wasm-pack`.